How do I get promoted?

 What is a Merit Review Board (MRB)?

 For some of the senior ranks a merit review board processes is conducted in order to establish an equitable and transparent process, able to withstand scrutiny, by which CO can establish the most suitable cadet(s) for promotion to the ranks of WO2 and WO1.
-As a local initiative we use the same process for promotion to FSgt as an opportunity for these senior cadets to learn the process and practice their interview skills.
 The MRB process includes three parts (CATO 13-02 Annex B):

 - Reviews attendance;